Aklilu Habte-Wold: Others

+Prime Minister of Ethiopia (1961-1974)

+First Term (1961-1965)

 Following the fall from favor of Tsehafi Taezaz Wolde Giyorgis in 1958, the Emperor appointed Aklilu to replace him as Tsehafi Taezaz.
-In April 1961, four months after the previous Prime Minister Abebe Aragai had been killed in a failed coup, the Emperor promoted Aklilu Habte-Wold to that office, while retaining the powerful office of Tsehafi Taezaz in his portfolio.
+In April 1961, four months after the previous prime minister Abebe Aragai had been killed in a failed coup, the office of prime minister was vacant, following the 1961 Ethiopian general election and Aklilu's victory as the newly elected prime minister, this prompted the Emperor to give him the office of Tshehafi Taezaz while being prime minister giving him Tsehafi Taezaz in his portfolio.
 These two posts gave Aklilu a level of confidence with the Emperor that no one outside of the Imperial Family shared.

+Government factions

-This appointment, and the following increase of commoner "technocrats" in positions of power and influence greatly disturbed the more conservative elements in the Imperial Family, the aristocracy, and the Ethiopian Church.
+His election, and the following increase of commoner "technocrats" in positions of power and influence greatly disturbed the more conservative elements in the Imperial Family, the aristocracy, and the Ethiopian Church.
 Two camps evolved at court, with Prime Minister Aklilu and his fellow non-noble "technocrats" on one side, who dominated the various ministries and the Imperial Cabinet, against the nobility who were represented by the Crown Council, and led by Ras Asrate Medhin Kassa.
 Although the Emperor forbade party politics, the two rival camps behaved as such, and maneuvered against each other rather vigorously.
 Many issues such as land reform and constitutional change were blocked largely because of this rivalry.
 On the other hand, Bahru Zewde is of the opinion that "Aklilu's impact on Ethiopian politics is not so easily identifiable.
 He lacked the capacity for political manipulation shown by his predecessor as tsahafe t'ezaz, Walda-Giyorgis, and his own brother, Makonnen.
 Aklilu was more of a leading functionary than a power-broker."
 Former diplomat Paul B. Henze supports this view that Aklilu was not interested in reform, but repeats Aklilu's rival Ras Asrate's opinion that "Aklilu was the primary reactionary influence on the Emperor."
 On the other hand, John Spencer, who knew Aklilu personally, described him as "a remarkably clear and logical thinker and a formidable antagonist in encounters with foreign representatives."
 Spencer further explains that Aklilu's ability was limited due, to the favoritism Emperor Haile Selassie showed him, which led to resentment and isolation from his compatriots.
 "In that isolation his power and stature declined in direct ratio to that of His Majesty," Spencer notes, concluding that with his brother Makonnen's death in the 1960 Ethiopian coup attempt, he lost a vital window into the psychological reactions and secret movements of his peers.